h2oai/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

     - Explore other average values for different variables and compare the results to your original observations.
 To change the variable, select use the search bar on top of the **Feature Importance** chart.

-        Learn more about the **Partial Dependence** plot on the next tutorial: [Machine Learning Interpretability Tutorial](https://training.h2o.ai/products/tutorial-1c-machine-learning-interpretability-tutorial).
+        Learn more about the **Partial Dependence** plot on the next self-paced course: [Machine Learning Interpretability](https://training.h2o.ai/products/self-paced-course-1c-machine-learning-interpretability).

     **e.** **Explanations** provide detailed, easy-to-read **Reason Codes** for the top Global/Local Attributions.
 To access the explanations, click on the EXPLANATIONS button located on the screen's top right corner(a).